python-trio/trio/docs/source/reference-core.rst

-The other possibility is for the queue consumer to get greedy: each time it runs, it could eagerly consume all of the pending items before yielding and allowing another task to run.
-(In some other systems, this would happen automatically because their queue's ``get`` method doesn't yield so long as there's data available.
-But :ref:`in trio, get is always a yield point <yield-point-rule>`.)
+The other possibility is for the queue consumer to get greedy: each time it runs, it could eagerly consume all of the pending items before allowing another task to run.
+(In some other systems, this would happen automatically because their queue's ``get`` method doesn't invoke the scheduler unless it has to block.
+But :ref:`in trio, get is always a check point <check-point-rule>`.)
 This would work, but it's a bit risky: basically instead of applying backpressure to specifically the producer tasks, we're applying it to *all* the tasks in our system.
 The danger here is that if enough items have built up in the queue, then "stopping the world" to process them all may cause unacceptable latency spikes in unrelated tasks.
 Nonetheless, this is still the right choice in situations where it's impossible to apply backpressure more precisely.
 For example, when monitoring exiting